This second installment of a 7-part series about domestic partnership agreements discusses the home and joint expenses.

-Partners may acquire a home together, and they may contribute different amounts toward the purchase price.
+Two people may acquire a home together.
+They may contribute different amounts to the purchase price.
 During their relationship, they may contribute different amounts toward improvements, the mortgage, insurance, and property taxes.
-Recognizing these respective contributions, agreements between couples may establish a fair formula for splitting net proceeds if the home is later sold or, if one person dies before the other and they are still together, a buyout of the decedent’s interest from the decedent’s estate.
+Recognizing these respective contributions, domestic partnership agreements may establish a fair formula for splitting net proceeds if (i) the home is later sold or, (ii) if one person dies before the other and they are still together, a buyout from the decedent’s estate.

-(a) If the partners have children, are still together, and one dies before the other, what would they like to see happen with the home?
+(a) If the couple has children, are still together, and one parent dies, what would they like to happen with the home?

-(b) Is the answer different if the parties have been together for 2 years or 15 years?
-Would the parties like the surviving parent and children to stay in the home until there are no longer any dependent children?
+(b) Is the answer different if they’ve been together for 2 years or 15 years?
+Would they want the surviving parent and children to stay in the home until there are no longer dependent children?

-(c) If the partners have children and one gives notice of an intent to end the relationship, what would the partners like to see happen with the home?
-Is the answer different if they have been together for 2 years or 15 years?
+(c) If the couple has children and one wants to end the relationship, what would they like to happen with the home?
+Is the answer different if they’ve been together for 2 years or 15 years?

-(d) If the partners have no children together, how would they like the home handled if one predeceases the other or if one gives notice of intent to end the relationship?
+(d) If the couple has no children together, how would they like the home handled if one dies before the other or if one gives wants to end the relationship?